Generator Sets for Data Centers. Criteria for selecting, designing and installing units

 Pablo Zárate, HIMOINSA Sales Engineer

-The Data Center Continuous Power (DCC) application has experienced growing demand in the diesel generator set industry.
+The Data Center Power (DCP) application has experienced growing demand in the diesel generator set industry.
 It is designed as an alternative source of electric energy for generators in Data Centers and it has specific characteristics that allow it to respond to the need for reliability and availability inherent in Data Center facilities.
 However, how does this application differ from stand-by or emergency sets that already exist?
 What is the Uptime Institute and what influence does it have when it comes to choosing the best generator set?
 How can we be sure which is the most suitable model for our Data Center project?

 A sector in constant growth